feathersjs/feathers/docs/guides/basics/schemas.md

 ## Services, Hooks and Schemas

 In the [previous chapter](./services.md) we extended our user service to add a user avatar.
-This could also be put in a hook instead but made a good example to illustrate how to extend an existing service.
+This could also be added in a hook but mades a good example to illustrate how to extend an existing service.
 There are no explicit rules when to use a hook or when to extend a service but here are some guidelines.

 Use a hook when